vectorgrp/sil-kit/docs/usage/quickstart.rst

    :lines: 14-40

-First, the configured middleware domain is joined by creating a participant ``PublisherParticipant``.
+First, the simulation is joined by creating a participant ``PublisherParticipant``.
 Creating the Participant properly initializes the VIB library and allows to instantiate :doc:`Services<../api/api>` and offers access to the :doc:`Life Cycle Service<../api/lifecycleService>`.